CSUN-SeniorDesign/1819-blog/content/posts/matabit-shahed-week-16.md

 }]
 ```

-It is important to note the port mappings here, since this basically says, that the container port (3000) is the port on which the application is running on, and the host port, which is the port host is listening for traffic from the container
+Due to us using Fargate as the ECS launch type, we have to match the container port and the host port as this is one of the requirements stated by the Fargate launchtype.

+# Static Assets

+One element of this project that is on the horizon for us, is static assets.
+We need to figure out how we want to serve the static assets in this project.
+As of right now, they're all being served through the application server, however, it would be preferable to offload the static assets to improve performance and load times.